deartc/VerizonAWS/README.md

 https://public.tableau.com/views/TERESAHAWKINSVERIZONPROJECT/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

 Status of project and future steps:

-Defining the question:   This is determining the churn rate of Verizon internet customers
+Defining the question:   This is determining the churn rate of Verizon internet customers.

-Collecting the data:      The Verizon data was found and dataset included in Github repository
+Collecting the data:      The Verizon data was found and dataset included in Github repository.

-Cleaning the data:        The data was cleaned (more cleaning may be necesssary)
+Cleaning the data:        The data was cleaned (more cleaning may be necesssary).

-Analyzing the data:       The data was initially analyzed (more analysis may be necessary
+Analyzing the data:       The data was initially analyzed (more analysis may be necessary).

-Sharing your results:      Initial results were displayed in Tableau and Matplot
+Sharing your results:      Initial results were displayed in Tableau and Matplot.

 Future steps:             1.
 Refine data.
 Possibly do more cleaning and analysis using R or SQL
-                          2. Use machine learning to further analyze data.
-Possibly ways include AWS Sage Maker or Azure  Machine Leanining (ML)
+                          2. Use machine learning.
+Possibly  include AWS Sage Maker to determine train/predict models.